 Its a bit of a longer drive than our previous excursions but still under the two hours mark and a beautiful and sunny route on the way.
 Our first stop of the day is the village of Balquhidder with the notable reputation of the burial place of Rob Roy but also on the edge of the very picturesque Loch Voil.

 We stop at the Balquhidder Old Kirk briefly before starting our walk up to Creag an Tuirc viewpoint which is an ancient rallying place of Clan MacLaren.
-It’s quite a steep hike (despite being described as a “gentle walk) but it doesn’t talk us too long and the views from the top at definitely worth it.
+It’s quite a steep hike (despite being described as a “gentle walk) but it doesn’t take us too long and the views from the top at definitely worth it.

 We spend quite a while up here in the hope of getting a few good pictures but the site has been quite monopolized by one group who don’t feel any need to share the space but instead spread out even blocking a family from a picnic spot.
 Such a shame when other kind of ruin the experience for others but they certainly can’t destroy the view.